Admitted new freshman checklist

 NevadaFIT is a one-credit academic program that is held one week prior to the start of school.
 It is a student success and preparation program that helps you get ready for life at the University and the rigor of college courses.

-Students attend one of ten college-based camps and participate in a collaborative learning experience by pairing with an undergraduate mentor in their selected major and moving into a study group known as a "Pack."
-These student collectives are enrolled together in one or more courses during the fall semester.
+Students attend one of 11 college-based camps and participate in a collaborative learning experience by pairing with an undergraduate mentor in their selected major and moving into a study group known as a "Pack."
 Students also meet and engage with faculty, staff and fellow students in their academic major.